dnlvarga/dnlvarga.github.io/Web/burpsuite.md

   Note that the Community Version is very slow, don't use long wordlists, if you don't want to wait forever.

   > **Note:** We can use ZAP which is not throttled as Brup Community Version.
 Start it by typing `zaproxy` in the commandline.
+ZAP Scanner is capable of building site maps using ZAP Spider and performing both passive and active scans to look for various types of vulnerabilities.